What is the climate action incentive and can I claim it?

 What is the climate action incentive?

-The climate action incentive is a new refundable tax credit for residents of Manitoba, New Brunswick, Ontario, and Saskatchewan.
+The climate action incentive is a new refundable tax credit for residents of Manitoba, New Brunswick (2018 only), Ontario, Saskatchewan, and Alberta (2019 onwards).
 Starting in April 2019, residents of these provinces will be charged a new federal carbon tax.
 The climate action incentive is to compensate you for your increased expenses.

 Can I claim the climate action incentive?

-Most residents of Manitoba, New Brunswick, Ontario, and Saskatchewan can claim the new climate action incentive.
+Most residents of Manitoba, New Brunswick (2018 only), Ontario, Saskatchewan, and Alberta (2019 onwards) can claim the new climate action incentive.
 You can claim it as long as you:

 - were a resident of Canada throughout ,